rupak1811/permiso1/VERCEL_ENV_VARIABLES.md

 - Verify `REACT_APP_GOOGLE_MAPS_API_KEY` is set
 - Check API key restrictions in Google Cloud Console
 - Ensure Maps JavaScript API is enabled

+### "react-scripts: command not found" or Build fails
+- Ensure `package-lock.json` files exist in root, `server/`, and `client/` directories
+- Check that the install command completes successfully
+- Verify Node.js version is >= 18.0.0
+- Try clearing Vercel build cache and redeploying

+### "API calls failing" or "Network errors"
+- **IMPORTANT:** Make sure `REACT_APP_API_URL` is either:
+  - Not set at all (delete the variable), OR
+  - Set to empty string `""`
+- Do NOT set it to localhost, a random string, or any URL
+- The app uses relative `/api` paths which work automatically on Vercel

 ---